Students Right to Know

 Students receiving financial aid who withdraw from all courses in a quarter are subject to the federal refund and repayment calculation requirement.
 Any tuition refund will go to reimburse financial aid returns first.
 The proportion of aid that a student is entitled to is based on the number of days the student was in attendance in the quarter.
 CityU is required to return to the financial aid programs the portion of your institutional costs that equal the portion of the quarter of nonattendance.
 If the student received a financial aid refund in excess of the amount of aid they were entitled to for the term, the student must return those funds to the university.
 Based on the federal calculation, there are times when a student’s tuition charges are left completely or partially unpaid for the term.
 The student is responsible for any unpaid tuition or fee charges after the federal calculation is completed.
 No aid funds must be repaid if the student attends more than 60% of the class(es) in a quarter before withdrawing.
 Only if funds remain available after payments to federal aid programs will refunds be issued to the student, if any.

 Please review the Satisfactory Progress criteria when considering dropping courses or dropping from a term.
 Dropping courses and or from the quarter may effect a student’s eligibility to continue to receive financial aid funding.
-Reference this form and talk to Financial Aid.
+Reference FA Consumer Information Drops and Withdrawals [pdf] and talk to Financial Aid.